 Chief among their ambassadors is explorer Mike Horn, whose frequent collaborations during a 15-year association with the brand are sought-after collectibles.
 Horn is known for his indomitable spirit and missions such as reaching the North Pole in the complete darkness of winter and climbing peaks over 8,000 meters without oxygen.
 One of his many memorable mottos is, "if your dreams do not scare you, they are not big enough."

 Alongside Horn, French free-diving champion Guillaume Nery proudly sports a Submersible model on his frequent forays beneath the waves.
-Able to dive to depths of 126 meters on a single breath, Nery's incredible physical tools and ability to withstand pressure make for a perfect partnership with the brand known for its robust timepieces.
+As a dive watch the watch is able to dive to depths of 126 meters on a single breath, Nery's incredible physical tools and ability to withstand pressure make for a perfect partnership with the brand known for its robust timepieces.

 Academy Award-winning documentary filmmaker and renowned National Geographic photographer Jimmy Chin adds an artistic element to Panerai's selection of standard-bearers.
 As an accomplished professional climber, Chin displays a huge amount of substance behind the style of his artistic endeavors.
 He is, perhaps, the most emblematic of the modern brand that manages to tread the line between a never-say-die tactical tool watch and an elegant example of Italian flare mixed with Swiss manufacturing precision.